piday4fun/mqtt_servo_ctrl/README.md

 ## 1. mqtt_client

-Read interval from MQTT server and print it.
+Reads interval from MQTT server and print it.

 ## 2. servo_ctrl

-Reads interval in float format in range (0, 10] from stdin, then maps it to servo position.
+Reads interval in float syntax in range (0, 10] from stdin, then maps it to servo position.

-## how to build
+## How To Build

 ```SHELL
 cd servo_ctrl